Lane K. Christenson, MS, PhD

 Overview

 My research is focused on understanding the molecular processes of reproduction in order to enhance and inhibit fertility.
 My primary interest has been focused on understanding how post-transcriptional gene regulatory mechanisms (i.e., microRNA-mediated, RNA editing, circular RNA) facilitate ovulation and luteinization of the ovarian follicle following the LH surge.
-More recently, my laboratory has focused on A-to-I RNA editing, this exciting work (NIH-RO1 funded) is implicated in mitochondrial dysfunction within the oocyte, we are also simultaneously pursuing its role in ovarian somatic cell function.
-My laboratory is also funded by NASA to investigate the effects of microgravity on female fertility and male fertility.
-Our work in microRNA function within the follicle also led to our studies looking at the role extracellular vesicles (exosomes and microvesicles) in this dynamic tissue and to develop a murine in vivo tissue specific extracellular vesicle tracking system.
-My laboratory has recently partnered with Dr. Paige Geiger's laboratory to investigate the role of extracellular vesicles in meditating the protective effects of exercise in Alzheimer's patients (NIH-R21).
+More recently, my laboratory has focused on A-to-I RNA editing and circular RNA and the impacts of these unique RNAs role in ovarian somatic cell function.
+Our work in microRNA function led to studies looking at the role extracellular vesicles (exosomes and microvesicles) in ovarian and other tissues with a number of collaborators.
+On November 9, 2023 my laboratory launched NASA Rodent Research-20 on SpX29 to investigate the effects of microgravity on female fertility.

 Publications